ShadowDSouL/SmartRecon/README.md

 That's all.

 Note: Remember to HOLD your CTRL while you are clicking the buttons.
 It will open a new tab for each button clicked and it will not directly swap you to those tabs opened (which means you will still stay on the SmartRecon page).
-Therefore, it helps you to save a lot of time from swapping the pages between SmartRecon and those opened new tabs.
+Therefore, it helps you to save a lot of time from swapping the pages between SmartRecon and those opened new tabs when you still have other buttons want to click.